About Nikolaos Venizelos

 Nikolaos Venizelos is a professor emeritus and docent in biomedicine with research focus in experimental neuropsychiatry at the School of Health and Medical Sciences, Örebro University.
 He has a Medicine Doctor's degree (PhD-in medicine) at the Karolinska Institute, where he worked until 2001.

 Prof. Venizelos has established the Neuropsychiatric Research Laboratory at the School of Health & Medical Sciences.
 His research work is focused on the membrane transport of the amino acids tyrosine and tryptophan in schizophrenia and related disorders such as bipolar, autism and ADHD.
-Tyrosine and tryptophan are the building stones (so-called precursors) for dopamine and serotonin, the brain's most important neurotransmitters, necessary for central nervous system.
+Tyrosine and tryptophan are the building stones (so-called precursors) for dopamine and serotonin, the brain's most important neurotransmitters, necessary for the central nervous system.
 The research conducted in Neuropsychiatric Research Laboratory is leading both nationally and internationally.

-Furthermore, the research lab disposes a unique biobank, with primary fibroblast lines from patients with different neuropsychiatric diseases, osteoporosis and matched controls, which are used as model systems for studying, among other things, the transport mechanism of tyrosine and tryptophan in neuropsychiatric disorders.
+Furthermore, the research lab disposes of a unique biobank, with primary fibroblast lines from patients with different neuropsychiatric diseases, osteoporosis and matched controls, which are used as model systems for studying, among other things, the transport mechanism of tyrosine and tryptophan in neuropsychiatric disorders.

 Research focus, interaction

-Prof. Venizelos ' current research focuses on identifying the pro-inflammatory cytokines and their role on the membrane transport of tyrosine and tryptophan in neuropsychiatric disorders, In co-operation with NGBI-Research Centre, to identified the influence of probiotics and butyrate, on the functionality of tryptophan transport, which is a precursor to the neurotransmitter serotonin.
+Prof. Venizelos ' current research focuses on identifying the pro-inflammatory cytokines and their role on the membrane transport of tyrosine and tryptophan in neuropsychiatric disorders, In co-operation with NGBI-Research Centre, to identify the influence of probiotics and butyrate, on the functionality of tryptophan transport, which is a precursor to the neurotransmitter serotonin.
 Recently has started a long-lasting collaborative research project between Örebro University and Ikaria/Greece, to explore factors related to healthy ageing

 External main collaborations

-Nationally, Venizelos group is collaborating with the Dept. of Endocrinology, Karolinska University Hospital, where the tryptophan transporters role in men with Idiopathic Osteoporosis is examined.
+Nationally, the Venizelos group is collaborating with the Dept. of Endocrinology, Karolinska University Hospital, where the tryptophan transporters role in men with Idiopathic Osteoporosis is examined.

 Internationally he conducts research in collaboration with a research team in New York (United States), for reprogramming of fibroblasts from autism, to so-called Pluripotent Stem Cells, and on to nerve cells.
 Collaborative research is carried out even with a research group at the National Hellenic Research Foundation in Athens, in order to identify possible common (+/-) regulatory genes involved in amino acid transport at the neuropsychiatric disorders, through systems biology.

-The main goal of the research is to identify pathophysiological and genetic abnormalities at cellular level that can be linked to the behavioural patterns of patients.
+The main goal of the research is to identify pathophysiological and genetic abnormalities at the cellular level that can be linked to the behavioural patterns of patients.
 In the longer term, this could open opportunities for better understanding and more customized treatment of schizophrenia and related neuropsychiatric disorders.

 Currently, and on behalf, Prof. Venizelos coordinating a postgraduate course of Multidisciplinary Seminars 2.5 credits, is Course director of semester 8, of Medical Programme and supervised PBL-groups of medical students in the 3rd year of studies.
 Furthermore, gives some selected lectures in the master’s programme